The Delaware Liberty Bell replica

 “Hey, Diane, let’s run off behind a shady tree

 Dribble off those Bobby Brooks slacks

 and do what I please.”

 Ten-year-old me picks up all the angst and impending doom the track lays down, but other parts are harder to comprehend.

-Tastee Freez is awesome, that’s clear.
+Tastee Freez is awesome.
+That’s clear.
 We don’t have those where I live, so fifth-grade me plans to study, work hard and buy a car so I can drive to a state that has one.
-Diane seems nice enough, but I don’t understand why she’d sit on Jack’s lap while they’re eating chili dogs.
+Diane seems nice enough, but I don’t understand why she’d sit on Jack’s lap while they eat chili dogs.
 That just seems messy.